zhangjinshui-nerveee/zhangjinshui-nerveee.github.io/_posts/blogs/2023-02-01-computer-simple.md

 <p style="color: gray; font-size: smaller;">I should have a blog recording my favorites usage/tips of latex.</p>
 - Inkscape: it's as functional as Adobe Illustrator, but free and open source.
 - terminal.
 Microsoft is a notorious company, however, their powershell is fairly neat.
 (Of course, it might still not be as good as bash or zsh, but it's much better than other microsoft products.)
 - wsl2: another decent outcome from MS. It's much better than running on a virtual machine, and it feels like a real Linux.
+Plus, it's open sourced now.
 - ai in terminal: gemini-cli is definitely big news.
 Though, it seems to me that it has too much power over my computer (read / write files).
 I would be cautious about it if I am ever going to use it.
 Instead, something simpler such as [shell-gpt](https://github.com/TheR1D/shell_gpt) would be more reasonable and safer to use.
+- Altium Designer: This might be the only closed-source software that I plan to keep using for a long term.
+Altium Designer is pretty neat; its design graps what it takes to design good electric stuff.